matootie/matootie/README.md

 </p>
 <h6 align="center"><a href="https://m.lasan.ca/" target="_blank"><strike>my website</strike></a> is not ready yet</h6>
 <hr />
 <p>Hi.
 I'm <em>Mateja</em>, or, <strong>matootie</strong>.
 I started programming in high school because it was fun, and I'm still riding that wave.
 I'm always interested in working on new projects.
-I don't use social media, <em>aside from GitHub if you count that</em>, so if you would like to get in contact with me, good old fashion email works best, you know where to find it.</p>
+I don't use social media, <em>aside from GitHub if you count that</em>, so if you would like to get in contact with me, good old fashion email works best.
+You know where to find it.</p>